-The Preservation Society of Newport County is accredited by the American Association of Museums, a recognition of excellence within the museum community.
+The Preservation Society of Newport County is accredited by the American Alliance of Museums, a recognition of excellence within the museum community.

 AAM accreditation is a seal of approval that promotes ethical and professional practices.